 Americans resident in France are not notified of their status as beneficiaries of PUMA, nor that they may even have to pay for it.
 When they file their French income tax declaration they are flagged by the French tax authorities (the “fisc”).
 The fisc examines tax declarations to measure the criteria of earnings and investment income that subject the resident to the CSM.
 The names of those who must pay the CSM are sent to Urssaf, the social security collection agency.
 Urssaf sends a bill for the CSM at the end of November in the year following each year of coverage.
-In other words, if you attain three months of legal residency in 2023, you will be covered from that moment, but your first official notification will be when you receive a bill for 2023 PUMA coverage at the end of November 2024.
-It will be pro-rated for the number of months you are resident in France in 2023.
+In other words, if you attained three months of legal residency in 2023, you were covered from that moment, but your first official notification will be when you receive a bill for 2023 PUMA coverage at the end of November 2024.
+It will be pro-rated for the number of months you were resident in France in 2023.

 You must pay the total or arrange payments in three equal portions or contest the bill within 30 days.
 Note that the 30 days run through the December holiday season, so you should anticipate this if you plan to travel.